Early Summer Through Green Maple Leaves

 The shape of the maple leaves is so delicate and beautiful— a form that only nature could create.
 Their fresh, luminous green feels full of life.
 Sunlight filtering through the tender young leaves is one of the most serene scenes of early summer in Japan.

-The delicate green maple leaves glowing in the sunlight
+The delicate green maple leaves glowing in the sunlight.

 In Japan, these fresh green maple leaves are called aokaede (青楓) and are cherished as a quiet symbol of early summer.

 We Japanese have long appreciated the subtle changes of the seasons— the shifting colors of leaves, the quality of light, a carefully arranged flower, and the tea bowl chosen for the day.
 These small details remind us that beauty is never fixed.
-It gently flows and evolves with time.
+It gently flows and changes with time.

 Handmade maple leaf rakugan (落雁) for early summer